-On the right are a few examples of room sizes you can use.
+In the diagram are a few examples of room sizes you can use.

 The cavern wall pieces will be placed around the outside of the room.
 The cavern walls are represented in green.

-If you want the doorway openings to line up, leave 2" of space beside each doorway, or leave the entire corner open as shown on the right.
+If you want the doorway openings to line up, leave 2" of space beside each doorway, or leave the entire corner open as shown in the example.